Social Media Influence on Substance Abuse For Teens

 Social Media Influence on Substance Abuse

-Social media platforms and websites (Twitter, Facebook, Instagram, Tumblr), take advantage of their influence on teens in many ways.
+Social media platforms and websites (Twitter, Facebook, Instagram, Tumblr) take advantage of their influence on teens in many ways.
 The most insidious of these is that they invite teens to experiment and, ultimately, be exposed to dangerous substances.
-To list a few, such materials include alcohol, tobacco, e-cigarettes, and other illicit drugs.
+List a few, such materials include alcohol, tobacco, e-cigarettes, and other illicit drugs.

 Celebrities, brand-name companies, influencers, friends, and even relatives are responsible for their influence on the younger generation.
-When teenagers watch or witness their friends, relatives, favorite celebrities, influencers, or brand-name companies participate in this behavior, it begins to standardize the action as appropriate.
+When teenagers watch or witness their friends, relatives, favorite celebrities, influencers, or brand-name companies participate in this behavior, it begins to standardize the action appropriately.